When you venture off to do something different, you’re going to meet resistance.

 Some of our students have had some great cooperation from their uplines, who are at the very least, being cautiously supportive or totally open to new methods.
 Worth a shot.

-Next, here’s a very important way to avoid problems when building online…
+Next, here’s a very important way to avoid problems when building a network marketing business online…

 This is a matter of integrity.